Composing your melody 1

 Giving thought to the way you use rhythm in your melody can add interest and provide a way of developing your tune later on.
 It doesn’t mean just adding in rhythmic features for the sake of it, but a well-placed rest or dotted rhythm can give real character to a tune.

-In this section we will explore:
+In this section we’ll explore:

 Using the examples above as a guide, compose your 4-bar melody.
 Remember:

-- start on the tonic
+• Start on the tonic

 And why not try out some different rhythmic ideas to add interest to your melody?